 Above and to the left is a beautiful Turquoise Gemstone from the Royston Turquoise Mine.
 Again I see this as a picture stone - can you see the dark brown man or ?
 This stone also displays an awesome array of matrix from water web to golden matrix to dark brown matrix - it is fantastic.

 Above and to the left are two large oval gemstones from the Royston Mine.
 Both of these two stones are a beautiful powder blue with golden brown colored matrix.
 The stone on the left is a good example of blue Royston Spiderweb Turquoise and the stone on the right has bold picture stone type matrix.
-Both of these two Royston Turquoise Gemstones are sold as a pair and can be seen on their presentation page along additional photos and information.
+Both of these two Royston Turquoise Gemstones are sold as a pair.

 Above and to the left is a collection of three beautiful Royston Turquoise Gemstones, two that have deep golden brown matrix in seas of green.
 The gemstone on the bottom right is two-tone with emerald green flowing into aqua blue, the oval stone to the bottom left is a rich aqua Turquoise color with water marking (deeper green) and dark golden brown islands of matrix - a gorgeous stone.
 The upper stone of this collection is a Turquoise picture stone in rich deep Royston Turquoise colorations.